taisei-project/taisei/GAME.md

 # Taisei Project – Game Manual

 Taisei is a shoot-em-up game.
 Lots of bullets cover the screen and if you are hit by one, you die.
-To make things easier, your hitbox is very small, much smaller than your character.
+To make things easier, your hitbox is very small-- much smaller than your character.

-If you get hit you lose a life (displayed on the right hand side in the HUD), if you are out of lives, it’s Game Over, but you get a few Continues to keep playing (without scores or replays).
+If you get hit you lose a life (displayed on the right hand side in the HUD); if you are out of lives, it’s Game Over, but you get a few Continues to keep playing (without scores or replays).

 ## Controls